The Whitey Album: 1986 Ciccone Youth single

 Following the death of best friend and bandmate D. Boon, Mike Watt was suffering from depression.
 After driving to the East Coast with girlfriend Kira Roessler who was starting an internship at Yale, Watt went to New York City and stayed with Gordon and Moore.
 He also spent time with Sonic Youth during the EVOL sessions.
 Watt played bass on two songs recorded in those sessions, "In the Kingdom #19" and the band's cover of "Bubblegum".
 As part of an effort to encourage Watt to begin playing music again, the Ciccone Youth project was conceived.

 In 1986, a 7-inch single was released in the U.S. on New Alliance Records under the name of Ciccone Youth with Mike Watt performing Madonna's "Burning Up" on Side A with an altered title of "Burnin' Up".
 The song was recorded in California without Sonic Youth's participation.
 Mike Watt played all of the instruments except for the lead guitar part which was overdubbed by Greg Ginn after the initial track was recorded.
-Side AA consisted of two Sonic Youth songs recorded during the EVOL sessions, "Tough Titty Rap" and a cover of Madonna's "Into the Groove" which was titled "Into the Groove(y)".
+Side AA consisted of two Sonic Youth songs recorded during the EVOL sessions, "Tough Titty Rap" and a cover of Madonna's "Into the Groove" which was titled "Into the Groovey".
 All three songs were credited to Ciccone Youth.
-Blast First would release the record the same year in Europe as a 12-inch single with the two Sonic Youth songs on Side A and Mike Watt's "Burnin' Up" as the b-side.
-"Into the Groove(y)" sold 8000 copies in the U.K. due to play in dance clubs.
+Blast First would release the record the same year in Europe as a 12-inch single with the two Sonic Youth songs on Side A and Mike Watt's "Burnin' Up" as the B-side.
+"Into the Groovey" sold 8,000 copies in the U.K. due to play in dance clubs.